-Philips Hue Festavia string lights review: Enlightening
+Philips Hue Festavia string lights review: Spreading a little cheer

-(Pocket-lint) - We've always considered Philips Hue and other smart lighting as especially useful during Christmas.
+We've always considered Philips Hue and other smart lighting as especially useful during Christmas.
 Coloured lights can really make a home feel festive.

 Now the brand clearly agrees as it's added a product designed to shine most during the holiday season.
 The Philips Hue Festavia string lights can be used in any party situation (if indoors), but are clearly best served wrapped around a Christmas tree or dangling from an internal window.